Enalean/tuleap-documentation-en/languages/en/user-guide/new-project.rst

 --------------------

 Before you create a new project you must be a registered user (see :ref:`classes-of-citizens`).
-You then login and select the item "Register New Project" in the upper part of the Tuleap Main Menu.
+You then login and select the item "+ New Project" in the "Projects" dropdown of Tuleap Main Menu.

 The project registration is an easy process:

--  **Project Registration**

-   Some information about Tuleap Services.
-Just read it.

-   Do not forget to read and agree the Terms of Services Agreement.

 -  **Project Name**